Ranadheer98/911-calls-analysis/README.md

 # 911-calls-analysis
-Exploratory Data Analysis of 911 calls using Python data science libraries like numpy, pandas, matplotlib and seaborn
+Exploratory Data Analysis of 911 calls using Python data science libraries like numpy, pandas, matplotlib and seaborn.
+Data was obtained from Kaggle.